martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 npm run build:ssr && npm run serve:ssr
 ```

 If we go to [http://localhost:4000](http://localhost:4000), we will get an internal server error.
-Looking at the logs, we will see that we get the exception we defined in our browserLocaleFactory:
+Looking at the logs, we will see that we get the exception we defined in our `browserLocaleFactory`:

 ```cmd
 Node Express server listening on http://localhost:4000